petrosalema/petrosalema.github.io/_posts/talks/0000-00-00-ghosts-in-the-shell.markdown

 meters behind us.
 He was on our footpath but otherwise minding his own business.

 The fact that he carried a machete was hardly alarming.
 Machetes were everywhere in Tanzania; everyone owned a "panga."
-No, what was alarming wasn't the machete, but the *man* holding the machete.
-Behind us was the very distinctive figure of the man we all knew as "Bwakila."
+What was alarming was the *man* holding the machete, because behind us was the very distinctive figure of "Bwakila."

 Bwakila was a local bonafide mad man.
 His screws weren't just loose---they were all off.
-And there he was: out of his mind and in our path.
-And carrying his *panga*.
+And there he was: out of his mind, and in our path, and carrying a machete.

-I cannot say what at that moment gave my friend the notion that what he was going to do next could possibly end any other way than the disaster that followed.
+I cannot say what, at that moment, gave my friend the notion that what he was about to do next could possibly end any other way than in the disaster that followed.
 But we were all going to live to regret it.

 "Bwakila!" he yelled.

 Bwakila looked up the way one does when they hear someone call their name out in a crowd.
-He had stopped in his tracks and was now looking at us as though he was trying to figure out what on earth was going on.
+He had stopped in his tracks and was now looking at us as though he was trying to figure out.......

-Then he charge!
+Then he charge at us!

 My memory from then on is a cocktail of adrenaline and fear and grass---but mainly grass.